-They think they’re victims and that’s all because of all the negative stimulus they’ve had in their life.
-So what’s great about Terminate is that it’s kind of like taking a pill every morning to make sure that your brain is thinking positively.
+They think they’re victims and that’s all because of all the negative stimuli they’ve had in their life.
+So what’s great about Terminate is that its kind of like taking a pill every morning to make sure that your brain is thinking positively.
 And it’s not going to happen overnight.

 I do, yeah, at least once.
 I was doing it twice a day before but now I usually just do it once a day.
 Twice a day if I’m exercising because I listen to it when I exercise as well.

-The cynical me, and I'm joking a bit of course, is why do you still need to hear those affirmations if your account is growing, if you're making money, if you're living the life in Colombia, why do you need that?
+The cynical I, and I’m joking a bit, of course, is why do you still need to hear those affirmations if your account is growing, if you’re making money, if you’re living the life in Colombia, why do you need that?

 It’s basically like training a muscle.
 That’s how I would describe it.
 It’s like your physical health.
 If you eat healthy 30 days in a row, you’re going to be very healthy.
 But then if you go take one week off and just eat rubbish for one week, it’s going to derail you pretty quickly.

 That’s the same with thinking.
-If you don’t constantly remind yourself with these affirmations and with these positive thoughts, like I said, you’re constantly hit with negative stimulus whether you like it or not.
-If you spend any time on the Internet, you’re going to be exposed to negative stimulus.
+If you don’t constantly remind yourself with these affirmations and with these positive thoughts, as I said, you’re constantly hit with negative stimulus whether you like it or not.
+If you spend any time on the Internet, you’re going to be exposed to negative stimuli.

 So Terminate is a way of intentionally making sure that you’re fed with positive stimulus every day.